worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-store-1.png" width="50%"><!--- Image is read from master branch or use full URL-->

-Then copy all the content of both keys you created and downloaded from your SurveyCTO server.
+Then open up the two `.pem` key files you created and downloaded from your SurveyCTO server.
+Remember that you can open them in a raw text editor (Notepad or TextEdit), or in a code editor (Atom, Notepad++, the do-file editor, RStudio etc.).
+Copy all the content of both key files into the secure note.
 Make sure that you copy all content including the headers `-----BEGING PUBLIC KEY-----`.
 See example in the image below.

 You should also make sure that you give a good name to your secure note with the keys.
 This key is likely to be stored for years and